ocp-power-demos/sock-shop-demo/README.md

 ### Images

-The applications are compiled into images that are hosted at [quay.io/repository/cbade_cs/openshift-demo](https://quay.io/repository/cbade_cs/openshift-demo?tab=tags).
-There is a manifest-listed image for each application.
+The applications are compiled into images that are hosted at [quay.io/repository/powercloud](https://quay.io/repository/powercloud).
+There is a manifest-listed image for each application in the corresponding sock-shop repository.

 To build the images, use: